arilukmanp/MiniProjects/README.md

 # Get Coffee

-This mini-project just for exploration and learning purposes of Swift UI.
-This project supports iOS 16 and above and also will be updated as more features become available, so please check back often :)
+This mini-project just for exploration and learning purposes of Swift UI in the areas of:
+- Text
+- Image
+- Linear Gradient
+- Stack
+- List
+- Search
+- Search Suggestions
+- Navigation

 ## Screenshots